marklogic/marklogic-kubernetes/README.md

 marklogic-headless   ClusterIP   None             <none>        7997/TCP,7998/TCP,7999/TCP,8000/TCP,8001/TCP,8002/TCP   1d
 ```

-The service we are looking for is the one with the name ends with "marklogic" and CLUSTER-IP is not None.
-In example above, "marklogic" is the service name for the ClusterIP service.
+The service you are looking for is the one ending with "marklogic" and where the CLUSTER-IP is not None.
+In the example above, "marklogic" is the service name for the ClusterIP service.

-### Using Service DNS Record to access MarkLogic
+### Using the Service DNS Record to Access MarkLogic

-For each Kubernetes Service, a DNS with the following format will be created:
+For each Kubernetes service, a DNS with the following format is created:

 ```
 <service-name>.<namespace-name>.svc.cluster.local
 ```

-For example, if the service-name is marklogic and namespace-name is default, marklogic.default.svc.cluster.local will be the DNS URL to access MarkLogic cluster.
+For example, if the service-name is "marklogic" and namespace-name is "default", the DNS URL to access the MarkLogic cluster is "marklogic.default.svc.cluster.local".

 ## Port Forward

-Kubectl port-forward command can help you access MarkLogic outside of the Kubernetes cluster.
-You can access a specific pod, or access the whole cluster via service.
+The kubectl port-forward command can help you access MarkLogic outside of the Kubernetes cluster.
+Use the service to access a specific pod, or the whole cluster.
 ### Forward to Pod

-To access each pod directly, use the kubectl port-forward command with the following format:
+To access each pod directly, use the kubectl port-forward command using the following format:

 ```
 kubectl port-forward <POD-NAME> <LOCAL-PORT>:<CONTAINER-PORT>